 - The plan for the baby upon discharge, and what visits will be made upon discharge and by whom;

 - Contingency plans should be in place in the event of a sudden change in circumstances.
 These should include instructions for hospital staff if the birth happens over the weekend or a Bank Holiday.
 It should be clear who to contact if the birth takes place after hours.
 The Children and Families duty worker should also be notified of the pre-birth plans for the baby.

 All agencies attending the meeting should receive a copy of the plan as well as other relevant agencies for example the parents' GPs.
 The Lead Midwife should inform midwifery staff of the details of the plan.

-A detailed pre-birth assessment can provide an early opportunity to develop a good working relationship with parents during the pregnancy, especially where there are concerns.
+A detailed pre-birth NARRATES can provide an early opportunity to develop a good working relationship with parents during the pregnancy, especially where there are concerns.
 It can mean that vulnerable parents can be offered support early on, allowing them the best opportunity to parent their child safely and effectively.
 Importantly, it helps identify babies who may be likely to suffer significant harm, and can be used to develop plans to safeguard them.